kf106/blockchain-games/README.md

     ./bank-run.sh

 This starts a local webserver.
-See http://localhost:5000/admin for the high-tech admin panel.
+See http://localhost:5050/admin for the high-tech admin panel (or you can specify a port as the first command line parameter).

 To run the player client for the first time, see the signup information at http://localhost:5000/ or if you're restarting the player client just execute: